fedeizzo/zettelkasten/icns/authentication/saml.md

 ---

 # SAML
 SAML stands for *Security Assertion Markup Language*.
-It is a common language and flow between systems that want to provide an SSO experience users.
+It is a common language and flow between systems that want to provide an [[sso]] user experience.
 Data format uses an XML like format and can be:

 * authentication data